We have concluded the 2024-2025 Bay Area Heat Mapping Campaign! Look out for news about a Extreme Heat Summit, coming August 2025.

 Climate change exacerbates and increases the incidence of extreme heat events.
 According to NOAA, extreme heat consistently leads to the deadliest outcomes of all weather events annually.
 Understanding how heat impacts our communities is increasingly necessary.

-As a part of the National Oceanic Atmospheric Administration’s (NOAA) Urban Heat Island Mapping initiative, and with the contributions of the Schmidt Family Foundation, the Palo Alto Student Climate Coalition (PASCC), is working with Acterra, CAPA Strategies, the City of Palo Alto, the City of East Palo Alto, the Mayor of Menlo Park, Youth Community Service, and Belle Haven Action to map the distribution of heat throughout the Bay Area.
-The purpose of the 2024 Bay Area Heat Mapping Campaign is to measure the temperature and humidity across 3 cities, Menlo Park, East Palo Alto and Palo Alto.
+As part of the National Oceanic Atmospheric Administration’s (NOAA) Urban Heat Island Mapping initiative, and with the contributions of the Schmidt Family Foundation, the Palo Alto Student Climate Coalition (PASCC) is working with Acterra, CAPA Strategies, the City of Palo Alto, the City of East Palo Alto, the Mayor of Menlo Park, Youth Community Service, and Belle Haven Action to map the distribution of heat throughout the Bay Area.
+The purpose of the 2024 Bay Area Heat Mapping Campaign is to measure the temperature and humidity across 3 cities: Menlo Park, East Palo Alto, and Palo Alto.

-Our Campaign is part of a larger initiative with NOAA and NIHIIS.
+Our Campaign is part of a larger initiative with NOAA and NIHHIS.

 The Task